Mount Tamalpais: Recreation

 Mount Tamalpais is a hiking, picnicking, mountain and road cycling, horseback riding, and hang-gliding destination for residents of the San Francisco Bay Area, with over 100 mi of trails and fire roads.
 With numerous trailheads, a well-networked trail and road system, and hikes of greatly varying length and difficulty, the mountain offers a compelling range of attractions.
 Marin Municipal Water District maintains several reservoirs on the north slopes of Mount Tamalpais, including Alpine Lake, Kent Lake, Bon Tempe Lake, Phoenix Lake, and Lake Lagunitas.

 The western slopes of the mountain descend to the Pacific Ocean at Stinson Beach.
 The annual Dipsea Race traverses the mountain from Mill Valley to Stinson Beach.
 Though backpack camping isn't allowed, walk-in camping exists at the Pantoll and Bootjack campgrounds.
-The historic Bootjack Campground was originally established in the early 1920s by the Tamalpais Conservation Corps, and the Civilian Conservation Corps further refined the campground facilities in the 1930s.
+The historic Bootjack Campground was established in the early 1920s by the Tamalpais Conservation Corps, and the Civilian Conservation Corps further refined the campground facilities in the 1930s.
 Showing substantial signs of overuse, the campground was closed by State Parks in 1969.
 The Bootjack Campground and Trail were reopened on Thursday, June 5, 2014.

 Trailhead parking within Mt.
-Tamalpais State Park is available generally with a self-service fee ($8).
+Tamalpais State Park is generally available with a self-service fee ($8).
 The scenic Ridgecrest Blvd. running along the ridgeline between the Rock Spring trailhead and Fairfax-Bolinas Road, with panoramic views of the summit, Pacific, San Francisco, Bolinas, and Point Reyes, is featured in many automobile and other advertisements, as well as being the local hang-gliding launch point.
-Mount Tam is also home to the Edgewood Botanic Garden and to the Sidney B. Cushing Amphitheatre where Broadway musical productions are performed every year by the Mountain Play Association.
+Mount Tam is also home to the Edgewood Botanic Garden and to the Sidney B. Cushing Amphitheatre, where Broadway musical productions are performed every year by the Mountain Play Association.
 Monthly astronomy viewings and lectures are held at Rock Spring and Mountain Theater April through October by Mt Tam Astronomy.